praekelt/feersum-nlu-api-wrappers/python_wrapper/docs/WordManifoldsApi.md

 Create a word manifold model.

 Create a new word manifold model using an input file or load a model from the store.
-Warning! - These models are quite big and takes a few seconds to load/create.
+Warning! - These models are quite big and each takes a few seconds to load/create.

 ### Example
 ```python